Seyne: Demographic evolution

-In 2012, Seyne had 1419 inhabitants.
-Its population had been stagnant since 1999.
-In the 21st century, communes with fewer than 10,000 inhabitants only have a census every five years (2004, 2009 and 2014, etc. for Seyne).
-Since 2004, the other figures are estimates.

-In 2008, the commune was 6,862nd in size in the national rankings.
-It was 6,215th in 1999, and of the 200 communes in the departement it ranked 22nd.

 The demographic history of Seyne, after the population losses of the 14th and 15th centuries, and the long period of growth until the beginning of the 19th century, was marked by a period of 'spread' where the population remained relatively stable at a high level.
 This period lasted from 1821 to 1861.
 The rural exodus then caused a trend of long-term demographic decline.
 By 1921, the town had lost more than half its population from its maximum in 1846.
 The drop continued until the 1970s.
 Since then, population growth has resumed but without returning to the level of 1911.

 Age pyramid

 The population of the commune is relatively old.
 The proportion of people over 60 (34.1%) is higher than in France as a whole (21.6%) and the department (27.3%).
 Like national and departmental allocations, the female population of the commune is greater than the male population.
 The rate (52.2%) is of a similar order of magnitude as the national rate (51.6%).

 The distribution of the population of the commune by age is, in 2007, as follows: